 What went wrong in that transcribed phone conversation?
 What is mine to take responsibility for?
 What I heard her saying is that I should not be speaking or writing―and that I should even turn my past work over to her―because any time a thin white person takes the stage, the voice of more marginalized people is suppressed.
 Bam.
 Career over.
 I’m ashamed to say I took the bait.
-I was angry and reactive, flustered, and said some things that don’t represent how I think or who I am.
-I cringe as I remember saying something to the effect of representing the fat community.
-(I’m not fat.)
-As soon as those words came out of my mouth, I knew I had used the wrong language to convey what I really thought and that words like that could hurt.
+I was angry, reactive, and flustered.
+That said, I stand by my words in the context in which they were delivered.
+The widely circulated notion that I suggested I speak for fat people is a misrepresentation.

-I felt crappy about some of what was said by me and by her.
+I felt crappy about the interaction.
 I could hear that she felt my actions prevented people of her race and size having a voice and I know that’s a legitimate and important issue to discuss.
 I recognized that I could do better and wanted to acknowledge that.
 I also felt misunderstood, that any harm I had done was overstated, and that her suggestion that I step down entirely was not going to rock the system.
 Nor did it respect me.
 The weight of a large systemic travesty had been placed on my shoulders and I wasn’t willing to hold it.

 I e-mailed, hoping we could discuss this, that I could apologize for what was mine to own.
 I also suggested we collaborate and write an article together, address the complexity and nuance, show different (and conflicting) perspective, see what could be learned.

-No response.
+No response, although she later ridiculed my suggestion for further discussion in her blog post.
 Apparently, her solution was to control the narrative.
 To use me to stoke moral outrage.
 Who I am got lost in the picture, buried under the weight of the systemic problem, yet the face of it.
 My name, the respected reputation I had built, was used for clickbait.

 The issues raised need to be discussed.
 I wanted to discuss them, and I wanted to do that publicly, as I stated in my email follow-up.
 I didn’t need to be dehumanized to bring them to the table.